-Through the Special State Asset Forfeiture Fund, CJI will continue to make methamphetamine a key training priority for fiscal year 2017.
-The classes scheduled will provide a variety of curricular content and cover such topics as surveillance, highway drug interdiction, search warrant preparation, undercover operations, hotel/motel interdiction, planning and executing search warrants, drug recognition, and consensual encounters.
+Through the Special State Asset Forfeiture Fund, CJI will continue to make methamphetamine a key training priority.
+The classes scheduled will provide a variety of curricular content and cover such topics as surveillance, highway drug interdiction, search warrant preparation, undercover operations, criminal patrol, drug recognition, and tactical entries.
 The classes to be presented have been developed by narcotics officers and interdiction specialists with decades of experience in their fields.

-Through federal funding, CJI will continue to offer online methamphetamine-related courses each month for increased access and availably.
+CJI will continue to offer online methamphetamine-related courses each month for increased access and availability.

 The Illicit Drug Initiative will also focus on heroin, fentanyl, and prescription drug abuse.
 Heroin and Fentanyl Abuse will be offered and will cover the manufacturing, importation, distribution, and use of Heroin and Fentanyl.
 Additionally, participants will learn the unique hazards specific to these drug along with best practices when handling Heroin and Fentanyl.